 Another excursion to consider is visiting Livingstone in Zambia.
 It is a historic colonial town situated 10km south on the opposite bank of the Zambezi river.
 You can easily access Livingstone over the bridge with a day pass.

 There are a large variety of places to eat out at.
 You can choose from a selection of upmarket restaurants and traditional African buffets – for the adventurous palettes.
 There are also plenty of fast food outlets, takeaways, and coffee shops.
 You will certainly find something to suit your budget and taste.

 Most accommodation in Victoria Falls is in town or within easy walking distance of the suburbs.
 Taxi cabs are plentiful and affordable if you don’t feel like walking though!

-There are a selection of lodges and hotels that are on the outskirts of the town but there is a shuttle service that runs regularly on this route.
+There is a selection of lodges and hotels that are on the outskirts of the town but there is a shuttle service that runs regularly on this route.
 This means you will not be stranded and allows for easy and regular transportation.

 There are a variety of types of accommodation to suit all budgets in and around the Victoria Falls town.

 Camping and self-catering facilities are plentiful, with backpacking well catered for.

 Bed and breakfasts, as well as hotels, range through all the star ratings, both in the centre and on the outskirts.

 The entrance to the waterfall is also an easy walk from the town shopping centre, making it an extremely easy destination to get around and visit.